 Squeeze the release handle and pull the rack down.

 Put the front and rear tires in the correct slots.

 Load the rack closest to the bus first.

 Pull the locking arm out and over the front tire as close to the bike frame as possible.

 Once your bike is secured on the rack, you can board the bus as usual.

 When you've reached your stop, let the bus driver know that you need to unload your bike.
 Release the locking arm and lift your bike out of the rack.
 Then fold up the rack if it's empty.

 - There is no charge or special permit to transport your bike.

 - For safety reasons, the bus driver can't leave their seat to help you load or unload your bike.

 - Bike racks are available on a first-come, first-served basis.
-If the rack is full, you may have to wait for the next bus with available space.
+If the rack is full, you will have to wait for the next bus with available space.